gyrsec/gyrsec.github.io/docs/about.md

 - 3 commodore 128s(one working two in need of repair)

 # These Notes
 I am using [mkdocs](https://www.mkdocs.org/) with the [mkdocs-material](https://github.com/squidfunk/mkdocs-material) theme hosted on [github-pages](https://pages.github.com/)

+Internal links are used where a topic can logically fit in two different places, to download a local copy